kjaymiller/kjaymiller/content/five-people-that-made-2021-better.md

 The Homie!
 The partner in crime.
 The person other than my spouse that puts up with the most 💩 from me!

 Kathy and I started [Conduit](https://relay.fm/conduit) this year and it's been a blast getting to know her better.
-She's inspires to improve my community management .
+She inspires me to improve my community management skills (and my writing skills 😉).
 Kathy, I can truly say you have helped make dreams come true for me!
 Thank you for that.

 Also, don't let her know that she's a total badass and is going to continue to grow in the space and I'm so jealous at times!